awslabs/aws-virtual-kubelet/docs/BacklogFodder.md

 #### Use contexts more effectively
 Can we share a context with all entities involved in a "pod" then use cancellation of that context to trigger cleanup of all associated resources (e.g. delete app, then drop ec2, etc.)?

+**`NOTE`** Health checks use an inherited context (and WaitGroups) to ensure all goroutines are stopped successfully when the top-level context is cancelled.
+A similar pattern could be employed for this.

 #### Use full EC2 Instance objects as arguments and return values
 There are places in the code like this:
 ```go